Jma353/gdax-tt/docs/pages/gtt_tutorials/gtt_tutorials_arbitrage1.md

     const streams = products.map(product => new GTT.Core.ProductFilter({ logger: logger, productId: product }));

-We then create our FXService and add the currency pairs we want it to fetch from Yahoo finance, and ask it to update every minute:
+We then create our FXService and add the currency pairs we want it to fetch from ExchangeRatesAPI, and ask it to update every minute:

-    const fxService = GTT.Factories.SimpleFXServiceFactory('yahoo', logger);
+    const fxService = GTT.Factories.SimpleFXServiceFactory('exchangeratesapi', logger);
     fxService
         .addCurrencyPair({ from: 'GBP', to: 'USD' })
         .addCurrencyPair({ from: 'EUR', to: 'USD' })